vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ## Container Registry

-VMware Tanzu for Kubernetes operations using vSphere with Tanzu includes Harbor as a container registry.
+VMware Tanzu for Kubernetes Operations using vSphere with Tanzu includes Harbor as a container registry.
 Harbor provides a location for pushing, pulling, storing, and scanning container images used in your Kubernetes clusters.

 The initial configuration and setup of the platform does not require any external registry as all the required images are delivered through vCenter itself.
 Harbor registry is used for day 2 operations of the Tanzu Kubernetes workload clusters.
 Typical day-2 operations include tasks such as pulling images from Harbor for application deployment and pushing custom images to Harbor.